AP Interview: Sudan PM seeks end to country’s pariah status

 In such an environment, Hamdok faces an uphill battle to carry out ambitious economic reforms, said Jehanne Henry, a Sudan researcher at Human Rights Watch.
 Henry said Hamdok "has to work with the generals, who could veto things."

-Although Hamdok heads the transitional Cabinet, the military leaders that ousted al-Bashir still wants a large role in the transition period.
+Although Hamdok heads the transitional Cabinet, the military leaders that ousted al-Bashir still want a large role in the transition.
 Sudan's top general, Abdel-Fattah Burhan, was sworn in Wednesday as the leader of a joint military-civilian Sovereign Council.
 Five of its 11 members are from the military.

+Hamdok said he is committed to making a partnership with the generals work.

 The United States named Sudan a state sponsor of terror in 1993, and the designation stuck through the al-Bashir regime.
 As one of the last acts of the Obama administration, the United States began a formal process to de-list Sudan in January 2017, but this was put on hold when mass protests began in December.
 Moves to de-list Sudan could resume once the country's political situation has stabilized.